Does your child have separation anxiety?

 To access the whole article on supporting grief and bereavement, click on image above.

-A clingy child can also trigger stuff in us
+A clingy child can trigger our unhealed wounds

 1- If you have recently experienced a family loss or life changing event then it’s natural for your child to experience separation anxiety in response to this.